-There they are, all lined up and ready to grow.
-Spread soil over, pat down gently, and wait.
-I like to give them a drink of diluted kelp fertilizer to start ’em off right.
+After you’ve put one clove in each hole, spread some soil over and pat it down gently.
+I like to give my seed garlic a drink of diluted kelp fertilizer to start ’em off right.

 After a week or so, you’ll see them sprouting (*cough* among the weeds *cough*).

 Now it’s time to do something that seems counterintuitive–we’re going to cover the entire area with straw.

 Why on earth would we do that?
 If you’ve ever had garlic sprout on your counter, you know it will grow under the toughest conditions.
 The straw insulates the ground, keeps the soil moist, and prevents the weeds from growing.
 The garlic will grow right through the straw, and the weeds won’t.

 Vampires aren’t the only ones who don’t like garlic!
 Most garden pests will leave your garlic alone, and you can even use garlic to make a natural garden pest spray.

 There is a small chance you could see damage from onion thrips or onion maggots, but I’ve grown garlic for 20+ years and have never seen insect damage.